Monster Hunter Stories: Accolades

-The game was nominated for "Best Handheld Game" at The Game Awards 2017, and for "Best 3DS Game" and "Best RPG" at IGN's Best of 2017 Awards.
+The game was nominated for "Best Handheld Game" at The Game Awards 2017, and for "Best 3DS Game" and "Best RPG" at IGNs Best of 2017 Awards.
 It was also nominated for "Handheld Game of the Year" at the 21st Annual D.I.C.E.
 Awards.

 Sequels

-A sequel for Nintendo Switch and Microsoft Windows, Monster Hunter Stories 2: Wings of Ruin, was announced during a Nintendo Direct Mini: Partner Showcase broadcast on September 17, 2020.
-This game features a new cast of characters and an original story.
-The game was released on July 9, 2021.
-A third title, Monster Hunter Stories 3: Twisted Reflection was announced in July 2025 for a 2026 release on the Switch 2.
+A sequel for Nintendo Switch and Microsoft Windows, Monster Hunter Stories 2: Wings of Ruin featuring a new cast of characters and an original story was released on July 9, 2021.
+A third title, Monster Hunter Stories 3: Twisted Reflection was released on March 13, 2026, for Nintendo Switch 2, PlayStation 5, Xbox Series X/S and Windows.